-This is my favorite chocolate cupcake recipe and you have probably already seen it in its summer version.
-But this time I added some chocolate chips because, you know, chocolate is never too much;) and I paired it with a pumpkin frosting for a beautiful Fall version!
+This is my favorite Double Chocolate cupcakes with pumpkin frosting recipe and you have probably already seen it in its summer version.
+But this time I added some chocolate chips because, you know, chocolate is never too much and I paired it with a pumpkin frosting for a beautiful Fall version!

 Since we don’t have canned pumpkin here in Switzerland, and, to be honest, I don’t really like the idea, I always make my own pumpkin purée using fresh pumpkin.
 My favorite pumpkins to make desserts are Butternut and Muscat squash.
 Butternut squash is super creamy and similar in consistency to butter; Muscat is very sweet and has a beautiful bright orange color.

 Please remember to adjust the amount of sugar you’re using depending on how sweet is the pumpkin you’re using.

 Making homemade pumpkin purée is easy, but it’s very important that you follow all the steps properly to make sure you get the right consistency.
 A runny pumpkin purée will ruin any recipe!